amcginlay/ops-manager-automation-cc/README.md

 ### Launch Terraform

-Confirm you're in the correct directory and `terraform.tfvars` is visible, then execute the following:
+Confirm you're in the correct directory for your chosen platform and `terraform.tfvars` is present, then execute the following:

 ```bash
 terraform init